bartucank/C-Programming---Stack-/README.md

 # Stack - Linked List
-Some stack Operations like Push, pop and print.
+Some stack operations like Push, pop and print.